ifigueroap/SMLweave/README.md

 * smlnjtrans, available [here](http://alleystoughton.us/smlnjtrans).
 * noweave, part of the Noweb literate programming tool, available at [here](http://www.cs.tufts.edu/~nr/noweb/).
+* gawk, the GNU awk implementation.
+I'm using this because I could not find how to capture groups in a regular expression using OSX's default awk program.

 Additionally, you must set the NOWEB_LIB environment variable to the location of the markup and mnt executables from noweb.
 In the Brew